maxwolf621/SpringNote/SpringWithDatabase/Cache.md

 @Configuration
 public class CachingConfiguration extends CachingConfigurerSupport {

+    //...

     @Override
     public CacheErrorHandler errorHandler() {
         return new CustomCacheErrorHandler();
     }

+    //...
 }
 ```

 ### CacheResolver

-Using `CacheResolver`
+Use it when
-- If you need to pick the cache manager on case by case.
+1. Pick the cache manager on **case by case.**
-- You need to pick the cache manager **at runtime based on type of request**.
+2. Pick the cache manager **at runtime based on type of request**.

 Need to override `public Collection<? extends Cache> resolveCaches(CacheOperationInvocationContext<?> context)`